The Ultimate Guide to Circle.so and the Best Alternatives to Circle Community

 Membership site platforms are an excellent way to earn money for your hard work and build your own brand.
 That’s why GroupApp gives you a chance to monetize through membership subscriptions (monthly or annual).
 To make things even better, it also allows you to sell your online courses, making another great source of revenue.

 Let’s do the math.
-If you have 250 subscribers, each of whom pays a subscription fee of $15, you can earn $3,750 a month just from subscriptions.
-Then, if each of those subscribers (or any other 250 people for that matter) buys a course that costs $25, you get another $6,250 per course.
+If you have 250 members, each of whom pays a subscription fee of $15, you can earn $3,750 a month just from subscriptions.
+Then, if each of those members (or any other 250 people for that matter) buys a course that costs $25, you get another $6,250 per course.

 GroupApp is designed to look similar to Facebook groups, which means that there is no relearning required.

-Your community members will find the platform easy to navigate and comfortable to use due to the feeling of familiarity.
+The platform will feel familiar to the people in your community, which will make it easy to use and navigate.
 All that without the many disadvantages that make businesses move away from Facebook groups.

-To have a more versatile solution, you need to turn to some of the best Circle.so alternatives and competitors, like those listed here.
-If you want everything covered, the best option out there is GroupApp, the all-in-one platform that helps you build and grow your community and earn money at the same time.
+For a more versatile solution, the best option out there is GroupApp, the all-in-one platform that helps you build and grow a community around your course and earn money at the same time.

 Why would you host your courses on one platform and have your community on another one when you can keep them together?
 Why choose a platform that’s tricky to navigate when your community members can have a familiar-looking and easy-to-use platform and enjoy every second spent using it?